How to Recover Windows 11/10 Restore Point

 Try to find the System restore point in Safe Mode which will be listed in Safe Mode.
 Follow the next steps to learn how to recover system restore points in Safe Mode.

-Restart your PC computer and press Shit key before it proceeds to the Windows logo page.
+- Restart your PC and press the Shift key before it proceeds to the Windows logo page.

-Click Next and you will see all restore points listed in window.
+- Click Next and you will see all restore points listed in the window.
 You can select one restore point and click Next.

-On the next window, you need to confirm the restore points and click Finish button to start the process.
+- On the next window, you need to confirm the restore points and click the Finish button to start the process.